- Ticket sales

 Tampere Hall customer register

-Personal data is processed for purposes related to the maintenance, management, and development of the customer relationship, offering services and products, sales and deliveries, customer profiling, collecting customer feedback and surveys and for the development and invoicing of services and products.
+Personal data is processed for purposes related to the maintenance, management, and development of the customer relationship, offering services as the Swedish consulate, offering services and products, sales and deliveries, customer profiling, collecting customer feedback and surveys and for the development and invoicing of services and products.
 Personal data is also processed for purposes required in order to settle any complaints and other claims.
 In addition, personal data is processed when targeting communication to customers, such as for sending information and news, and for marketing, which also includes processing personal data for purposes related to direct marketing and electronic direct marketing.
 The customer has the right to disallow direct marketing targeted at him or her, and to request the removal of the data related to him or her from the register.

 The legal basis for personal data processing in accordance with the EU General Data Protection Regulation is that the data subject has either given consent for the processing of his or her personal data for one or more specific purposes (GDPR Art.
 6(1)a) or the processing is necessary for the performance of a contract to which the data subject is party, or in order to carry out procedures at the request of the data subject prior to entering into a contract (GDPR Art.
 6(1)b) or the processing is necessary for the purposes of the legitimate interests of the controller or of a third party (GDPR Art.
 6(1)f).